nickpoorman/nickpoorman.github.io/2020-07-26-data-pipelines-part-2-retries/index.md

 })

 // Publish a message
-nc.Request("request", []byte("What is the answer to the ultimate question of life, the universe, and everything?"))
+nc.Request("request", []byte("What is the answer to the Ultimate Question of Life, the Universe, and Everything?"))
 ```

 NATS makes it easy to [respond to a request](https://docs.nats.io/nats-concepts/reqreply).
 Any time you make a request, it sends the request to only one subscriber in a [queue group](https://docs.nats.io/nats-concepts/queue).
 Along with the request, it includes an inbox address where the response should be sent to.
 The inbox address is simply another subject specifically created to receive a response for that request.
 Using the `Request` and `Respond` we can satisfy our acknowledgments requirement.
 We'll also give the consumer 30 seconds to respond with an acknowledgment before the request times out and results in an error.